 No. Couldn’t agree more.
 So we’ve spoke quite a bit.
 So is there something, a quick way of rounding it all up?
 Is there three or four or five, pick your number, but almost a kind of a summary of, what do you think makes up a good executive search recruitment process?

-So I think I’ll jump back a bit again, almost, four or five things I would suggest clients do when they’re looking at exec search providers.
+So I think I’ll jump back a bit again, almost, four or five things I would suggest clients do when they’re looking at exec search recruitment providers.
 I think, first of all, people buy from people.
 So, if a client is evaluating a provider, I think they need to be saying, “Could I work with this person?
 Can this person add value that I can do myself?”
 Point one.
 I think secondly would be looking and saying, “Okay, don’t just keep using the same partner if you don’t feel fully satisfied with that partner, look at alternatives.”

 And then one of the other things I look at and say is, if we’re hiring a senior leader in the organization, we’re technically responsible for impacting that organization’s revenue.
 So, it’s really important, when they’re hiring a partner, that they’re looking and saying, “Do I trust this person, this organization?”
 Because I’m actually putting a lot of eggs in that basket.
 For example, if that CRO is responsible for $300 million revenue, as an example, then getting that wrong has a significant impact.

-So I think it’s just about, as I said at the start, the impact of exec search is usually greater than any other recruitment search.
+So I think it’s just about, as I said at the start, the impact of executive search is usually greater than any other recruitment search.
 So really validating the partner that you choose.
 And then lastly holding that partner accountable.
 And I think it’s too way accountability, it’s not all about the recruiter has to do everything, but really mapping out what are the measures of success?
 Is it timelines?
 Do we need to hit a certain timeline?
 Is it the diversity of the candidates?
 Is it the quality of the candidates?
 Is it the high potential of the candidates, et cetera?
 Really making sure that you’ve really partnered and milestoned what you expect in that process.

 Yep.
 Excellent.
 I mean, accountability, you said it there at the very end, super, super important.
 As always, thanks very much for your time.